More-Wrong/Factorio-True-Nukes/README.md

 There are three types implemented, and, due to the lack of information on thermobaric weapons, they are basically small, medium and large.
   - Small:  Thermobaric cannon shell, for the tank.
 This has a 40m outer blast radius.
   - Medium: Thermobaric rocket, for the rocket launcher.
-This has an 80m outer blast radius.blast radius.
+This has an 80m outer blast radius.
   - Large:  Thermobaric artillery shell.
 This has a 120m outer blast radius.

 These weapons have their own research, and can be obtained using chemical and military science packs, however they are relatively expensive.